ryangreenberg/rack-info/README.md

 ## Configuration

-Configuration is done via an instance of `Rack::Metadata::Config`.
+Configuration is done via an instance of `Rack::Info::Config`.
 You can create a configuration by providing a block to the constructor, or by setting values directly on a new instance:

 ```
-Rack::Metadata::Config.new do |config|
+Rack::Info::Config.new do |config|
   config.add_html = false
 end

-config = Rack::Metadata::Config.new
+config = Rack::Info::Config.new
 config.add_html = false
 ```